minprog/programmeren-1/problems/hello/index.md

 ## Listing files

+You now have your Terminal open, and you have your editor with the file `hello.c` open.

-Next, type precisely the below (in lowercase), then hit Enter:
+Next, in the Terminal, type precisely the below (in lowercase), then hit Enter:

     ls